Uncategorized

 Q: Which hotel would you recommend for my trip to Mexico City?

-A: Hotel Villa Colonial is my favorite because it has a great restaurant and it’s right near a lot of shopping.
+A: Hotel Villa Colonial is my favorite because it has a great restaurant and is near a lot of shopping.
 It’s also very close to some of the best museums in the city, like the Palacio de Bellas Artes and the Museo Dolores Olmedo.

 Q: What’s the best part about staying at the Hotel Villa Colonial?

-A: It’s centrally located, and it has a fantastic view of the city.
+A: It’s centrally located and has a fantastic view of the city.

 Q: What’s the worst part about staying at the Hotel Villa Colonial?

-A: It can be a little noisy when there is a convention or an event.
+A: It can be not quiet at a convention or an event.

 Myths about Mexico City

-1. Hotel room rates are usually over-inflated and are often impossible to negotiate down for a traveler.
+1. Hotel room rates are usually over-inflated and often impossible to negotiate for a traveler.

 2. Hotels in Mexico City are generally immaculate and comfortable.